ARTenshi/artenshi.github.io/teaching.md

 ## Invited Lectures

+- "Tecnología e Inovación - México y Japón", The Mexican Association of Alumni of the Government of Japan, May 2022

+- "Robots de Servicio en Japón", Academic Division of Engineering, Mexico Autonomous Institute of Technology (ITAM), Mexico, April 2022

 - "Robotics in Japan: A Review", University Program of Studies on Asia and Africa, UNAM, Mexico, May 2021

 - "Representaciones compactas de mapas y su aplicación en relocalización visual", Superior School of Computer Sciences, National Polytechnic Institute, Mexico, December 2020